 A 74% saving is not to be missed, especially if you want to trace your family’s past further back.

 You will save $233.92 with this collection.

-Which means you can use that money to purchase certificates, records and documents.
+This means you can use that money to purchase certificates, records, and documents.

 All of these can then be added to your family history story.

 You can start tracing your Scandinavian heritage straight away with this collection.